PAIDiPaidThis.com

 Why the price varies so much

 The main reason consumer unit quotes differ is how each electrician handles testing and faults.
 One assumes the wiring is sound and prices a simple swap.
-Another allows time to test and flag problems, which reads as dearer but is more honest.
-The quality of the board, the number of circuits protected, and whether surge protection is included also move the figure.
+Another allows time to test and flag problems, which reads as dearer on the page but is the more honest number, because most homes throw up at least something once you start testing old circuits.
+The quality of the board, the number of circuits it protects, and whether surge protection is fitted also move the figure, and a bigger house with more circuits simply needs a bigger board and more RCBOs.
+Who you book matters too.
+A sole trader working from a van has lower overheads than a larger firm with an office and a fleet, and that shows up in the quote, though it says nothing on its own about the standard of work.
+Regional labour rates play a part as well, with quotes in and around big cities generally running higher than in smaller towns, purely because rent and wages cost more there.
 A quote with no mention of testing or certification is the one to be wary of, not the one that comes in a bit higher.

 How to pay less

-- Ask each electrician to price the swap and note likely extras separately, so nothing hides.
+• Ask each electrician to price the swap and note likely extras separately, so nothing hides in a single lump sum.

-- Get three quotes from Part P registered electricians and check the certificate is included.
+• Get three quotes from Part P registered electricians and check the certificate is included in the price, not billed on top.

-- Book it alongside other jobs like extra sockets to spread the call-out.
+• Book it alongside other jobs like extra sockets or a shower circuit to spread the call-out cost across more work.

-- Put the deposit on a credit card for Section 75 cover if anything goes wrong.
+• Put the deposit on a credit card for Section 75 cover if anything goes wrong or the job is left unfinished.

 Common questions